julienBouysset/Delta-Force-Stream-Emojy/README.md

-This is a collection of cropped and squared images of Teltaforce, designed for use on Twitch or any other platform.
+This is a collection of cropped and squared images of Deltaforce, designed for use on Twitch or any other platform.